froemken/typo3-image-proxy/README.md

 ![Build Status](https://github.com/froemken/typo3_image_proxy/workflows/CI/badge.svg)

 typo3_image_proxy is an extension for TYPO3 CMS.
-It sends your uploaded pictures to a hosted or containerized ImgProxy service to resize your images.
+It sends your uploaded pictures to a hosted or containerized ImgProxy service to resize and render your images.

 ## 1 Features